 "Discovered a shapeless mass of damp earth and moss on the top of a wren birdhouse set under the eaves of my office.
 It looked as if some sportive youth had flung it there.
 A few hours after it had taken a more definite shape, and I saw that is was the work of Mistress Phoebe.
 Will war be declared if the wrens take possession below?"

-Here is a detailed list of 1916 spring plantings of plants put in for the first time by Eloise.
+This link is to a detailed list of 1916 spring plantings of plants put in for the first time by Eloise.

 Weather-wise - temperatures and rainfall were average during the spring

-Summer began would a sour note as Eloise reported stolen on June 26, most of the Showy Lady’s-slippers from the northwest gentian meadow part of the Garden, as well as several Castilleja coccinea (Scarlet Indian Paintbush).
-Several days earlier she noted finding Reed Canary Grass in the Garden (Phalaris arundinacea L.) an invasive that even in 2015 is still present and has to be periodically controlled by chemical treatment.
+Summer began would a sour note as Eloise reported stolen on June 26, most of the Showy Lady’s-slippers from the northwest gentian meadow section of the Garden, as well as several Castilleja coccinea (Scarlet Indian Paintbush).
+Several days earlier she noted finding Reed Canary Grass in the Garden (Phalaris arundinacea) an invasive that even in 2015 is still present and has to be periodically controlled.

 On July 20 a second brood of phoebes left their nest under the eaves of the office. [see Spring notes above for the construction of the nest.]
 Eloise also observed a sora rail feeding by the side of garden pond.

-Sometime during 1916 Eloise penned another installment of what was to be a publication titled Annals of the Wild Life Reserve, which was never published.
+Sometime during 1916 Eloise penned another installment for the circular of the Gray Memorial Botanical Chapter.
 This essay mostly concerned her efforts to establish certain plants and their contrariness in doing their own thing.
 An excerpt: